dirac-institute/sorcha/README.md

 * All required input files for the main software or unit tests should have extensions that clearly describe the file format (e.g. .csv, .txt, .db, .fits)
 * Function/methods names should follow Rubin / LSST developer guide conventions: https://developer.lsst.io/
 * If you are working on addressing a specific issue ticket, assign yourself the ticket and set the status to "in progress"
+* When making a pull request that closes an issue, cite the issue ticket in the pull request summary

 ## Collaboration
 This effort is a collaboration between the University of Washington's DIRAC Institute, Queen's University Belfast, and the University of Illinois at Urbana-Champaign